marq24/ha-waterkotte/README.md

 To set the the times for the holiday mode use the provided service `waterkotte_heatpump.set_holiday` and set `start` and `end` parameter.

+## Troubleshooting

+### Sessions

+The Heatpump only allows 2 sessions and there is not way to close a session.
+Sometimes you will get an error about the login.
+Just wait a few minutes and it should auto correct itself.
+Session usually time out within about 5 min.

+### Stale Data

+The Heatpump will not always respond with data.
+This happens usually after the system changes status, e.g. start/stop the heating.
+There is not much we can do about this unfortunately.
+I try to cache the data in possible for a better UX.

 ## Credits

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component) template.